February 1st 1916

 Farmers around here are considering the advisability of going in for pig-raising and in fact a few have started.
 This is not to be a sideline but an idea to feed all produce grown on the farm to the stock, at the expense of marketing wheat is too great to leave much profit and the price is too uncertain.
 If the produce was feed to pigs it would be necessary to have a bacon curing establishment in some central place in the district.
 Perhaps Geraldton round Bluff Point would be a good place, although nearer the stockyards would be better and by a combination of farmers the price to butchers could be fixed.
 I think there is a very big future ahead for this industry.
 More about this later.

-there has been a number of thunderstorms with strong wind around here lately and they are doing considerable damage.
+There has been a number of thunderstorms with strong wind around here lately and they are doing considerable damage.
 Some time ago a few hundred acres of wheat was blown down and Messrs.
 Stafford and Oldham lost fairly heavily and now another storm has visited farmers and Mr. Oldham had his house unroofed and he is still looking for some of the iron, and Mr. Stafford has had his haystack damaged, and a 6000-gallon (30,000 litre) tank lifted bodily and carried through the air some 300 yards (300 meters) into the bush amongst a lot of York gum.
 When it landed it was a flat as a pancake and it was ruined.
 Another tank half the size was lifted over two fences and the outbuildings also suffered.

 (Note; The Oldham residence was some 5 kilometers west of the Tenindewa Siding on the south side of the creek.
 The Stafford (main) residence was some 10 kilometers west of the Tenindewa siding on the west side of the creek)